rlawson8/Github-repo/Climbing.md

 I've traveled a lot too.
 Holy Boulders in Illinois is a great place to go with routes for beginners as well as advanced climbers.
 I've also been to
-[Earth Treks](https://www.earthtreksclimbing.com/) in Colorado.
-It is the largest climbing gym in America.
+[Earth Treks](https://www.earthtreksclimbing.com/) in Colorado which is the largest climbing gym in America.
 While I was there I also got the chance to do some climbing out doors at various parks.